Westminster College Student Conduct

 Probation may not exceed one calendar year in duration for any given misconduct, except that violation of probationary conditions shall be cause for extension of the probation for more than two additional terms or for suspension or expulsion.
 A copy of the letter of probation is placed in the student’s file in the Office of Student Affairs.

-(b) Temporary Suspension — A student may be temporarily suspended from the College by the Vice President pending final action on the charges against him/her if, in the judgment of the Vice President, the student’s continued presence on campus would constitute a potential for serious harm to him/herself or to the safety of any member of the College community or of College property.
+- Temporary Suspension — A student may be temporarily suspended from the College by the Associate Dean pending final action on the charges against them if, in the judgment of the Associate Dean, the student’s continued presence on campus would constitute a potential for serious harm to themselves or to the safety of any member of the College community or of College property.

 - Disciplinary Expulsion — This sanction is one of involuntary departure of the student from the College with resultant loss of all student rights and privileges.
 Separation is permanent and makes no provision for the student to re-enroll at Westminster College at any time in the future.